12 Backpacking Lunch Ideas That Require No Cooking

 I would not recommend eating them as a standalone meal, but they can be a great side dish to almost anything you are having for lunch.
 Nothing is as hearty and filling as a big bowl of fluffy mashed potatoes.
 They are also super easy to make; just add some hot water and voila!
 They go well with proteins such as chicken or tuna.

 That’s all, folks!
-We hope you found at least a few takeaways and ideas you’d like to try the next time you go backpacking.
+We hope you found at least a few takeaways and ideas you’d like to try next time you go for a backpacking trip.

-And let us know your opinion regarding our backpacking lunch ideas that require no cooking.
+And let us know your opinion regarding our backpacking lunch ideas that require no cooking; also hare your backpacking recipes with us.